Offshore Trusts for Entrepreneurs

 Entrepreneurs who have taken outside investment need to review their shareholder agreements and operating agreements before establishing an offshore trust.
 Some agreements restrict personal asset transfers by founders during the investment period.
 Others require board notification or consent before a founder establishes certain types of trusts.

-These restrictions do not prevent offshore planning, but they affect timing and sequencing.
-The trust should be established within the window permitted by the agreement, or the founder should negotiate a carve-out in the next funding round.
-Attempting to fund a trust in violation of an investor agreement creates legal exposure that undermines the purpose of the planning.
+These restrictions do not prevent offshore planning, but they affect timing.
+Establishing the trust within the window permitted by the agreement avoids conflict, or the founder can negotiate a carve-out in the next funding round.
+Funding a trust in violation of an investor agreement creates legal exposure that undermines the purpose of the planning.

 Founders who have not yet taken outside investment have the simplest path.
 Establishing the trust before any investor agreements exist avoids the restrictions entirely.